Denver Art Museum positions Raymond Jonson as an essential Western painter

 “Through new concepts of space, color, light, and design, the group sought to carry painting beyond the appearance of the physical world to imaginative realms that were idealistic and spiritual,” according to the Denver Art Museum.

 Abeyta was quick to acknowledge the influence Jonson had on his father, Narciso.
 That story is being shared in an exhibition at the Wheelwright Museum of the American Indian in Santa Fe.
 Raymond Jonson, suddenly, has been popping up everywhere I look.
 New York.
 Denver.
 New Mexico.

 Then it struck me!
 Those dramatic cascading sheets of sunlight.

 Tony Abeyta has utilized a similar effect with light and rain in his stunning southwestern landscape paintings.
 Those paintings do feature regularly in museums and auctions.
 One of the finest examples hangs at the James Museum of Western and Wildlife Art in St. Petersburg, Florida where I visit regularly – Untitled (2012).

 Tony Abeyta, Untitled, 2012.
 The James Museum of Western and Wildlife Art | Photo Courtesy Chadd Scott

-Raymond Johnson’s Cloud Forms & Mesas No.1 from 1926, also in the DAM collection, but not on view, is a dead ringer for Abeyta’s contemporary interpretations of the landscape.
+Raymond Jonson’s Cloud Forms & Mesas No.1 from 1926, also in the DAM collection, but not on view, is a dead ringer for Abeyta’s contemporary interpretations of the landscape.

-What Raymond Johnson passed down to Narciso Abeyta clearly made its way through the years to Tony as well.
+What Raymond Jonson passed down to Narciso Abeyta clearly made its way through the years to Tony as well.
 And to all of us.

-From Raymond Johnson in New Mexico in the 1930s to the Abeyta Family in New Mexico to the Denver Art Museum and the James Museum in Florida today.
+From Raymond Jonson in New Mexico in the 1930s to the Abeyta Family in New Mexico to the Denver Art Museum and the James Museum in Florida today.